MahbuburRahmanRasel/SpeakEase-Client-side/readme.md

-# Website site name : SpeakEase
+# Website name : SpeakEase
 ## Features:
 1. There are a lot of features on this MERN stack website, especially for foreign language users.